ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

     export CC=/opt/gcc-linaro-5.3-2016.02-x86_64_arm-linux-gnueabi/bin/arm-linux-gnueabi-gcc

 Now we can compile using the cross-compiler.
-It is important to add the `--sysroot` option because by default the cross-compiler looks in it's own system root directory instead.
+It is important to add the `--sysroot` option because by default the cross-compiler looks in its own system root directory instead.

     $CC --sysroot=/ hello.c -o hello